rafomiya/data-structures/stack-cpp/README.md

 ```

 ### `clear()`
-Removes all the items of the `Stack`, leaving it empty.
+Removes all the elements of the `Stack`, leaving it empty.

 ```cpp
 Stack<int> *stack = new Stack<int>();